epam/ai-dial-admin-backend/README.md

 The Admin Panel API exposes REST endpoints under the `/api/v1` prefix.
 Sample REST API requests can be found in [AdminPanel.http](docs/sample/http-requests/AdminPanel.http).

-For detailed API documentation, refer to the [API Documentation](docs/api.md).

 ## Configuration

 Complete list of configuration properties can be found [here](docs/configuration.md).